lokwaniaditya/nexus_web/README.md

-Website for club created using ReactJS and vite build tool for development <br/>
+Website for Nexus club created using ReactJS and vite build tool for development <br/>
 Website can be viewed at: https://lokwaniaditya.github.io/nexus_web/